shahanakattil/Sustainability-workshop/Instructions/Lab5: Reduce-Carbon-Emissions-for-Azure-Workloads.md

    ![](../media/report25.png)

 9. Go to Microsoft [Power BI](https://app.powerbi.com/home?experience=power-bi), select the Apps on the left navigation pane.
-You see the Emissions Impact Dashboard for Microsoft 365 and Emissions Impact Dashboard for Azure listed on the Apps page.
+You see the Emissions Impact Dashboard for Microsoft 365 and select the Emissions Impact Dashboard for Azure listed on the Apps page.

     ![](../media/report27.png)

+10. You will be navigated to **Emissions Impact Dashboard for Azure**.

 You successfully installed the Emissions Impact Dashboard for Azure and Emissions Impact Dashboard for Microsoft 365 applications.